 If possible, seek out volunteer groups in your region that offer adult day care and other activities for older adults and people with dementia.
-The Department of Aging lists state resources for care.
-Anything that allows the patient to be in a situation that is not stressful and where they can have a sense of normalcy will help.
+The Department of Aging lists resources for care by state.
+Anything that allows the patient to be in a situation that is not stressful and where he or she can have a sense of normalcy will help.

 Clinical Trials, Alternative Therapies

 Alzheimer’s patients can even receive treatment by volunteering for a clinical trial through the Alzheimer’s Association.

 In addition, alternative therapies such as art and music can be very helpful, as they make use of different parts of the brain than speech.
 Many people with dementia can still sing or paint, even if they can’t speak.
 They can also remember old movies or songs from their past even if they can’t remember much else.